swcarpentry/r-novice-gapminder/01-rstudio-intro.md

    * You will be able to run the file you create from within RStudio or using R's `source()`  function.

 > #### Tip: Running segments of your code {.callout}
-> RStudio allows you to run specific sections of code from within
+> RStudio offers you great flexibility in running code from within
-> the editor panel.
+> the editor window.
 There are buttons, menu choices, and keyboard
-> shortcuts to help you do this.
+> shortcuts.
+To run the current line,  you can
+>          * click on the `Run` button just above the editor panel, or
+>          * select "Run Lines" from the "Code" menu, or
+           * hit Ctrl-Enter in Windows or Linux.
+(This shortcut can also be seen by hovering the mouse over the button).
 >
-> To run the current line,  you have three choices: 1. you can
-> click on the `Run` button just above the editor panel, 2. select
-> "Run Lines" from the "Code" menu, or 3. hit Ctrl+Enter in Windows or
-> Linux or Command+Enter in OS X. (This shortcut can also be
-> 	   seen by hovering the mouse over the button).
->
 > To run a block of code, select it and then `Run`.
 If you have modified a line
-> of code within a block of code you have just run,
+> of code within a block of code you have just run.
+There is no need to reselct the section and `Run`,
->  you can use the next button to the right, `Re-run the previous
-> region` (also Ctrl-Shift-P or Command+Shift+P).
-This will run the previous code block including
+> you can use the next button along, `Re-run the previous region`.
+This will run the previous code block inculding
 > the modifications you have made.
+>

 ### Introduction to R